 We’ve tried to make the information regarding costs as accurate as possible.
 However, keep in mind that we can’t list the fees for all of the services a venue offers.
 Also, while packages tend to be more inclusive, they may not cover the full cost of your event—especially when you add in extras like appetizers or rentals.
 It’s important to find out as soon as possible exactly what is—and isn’t—included with any service or package you’re considering in order to accurately assess how your venue choice will impact your budget.

 Some facilities are available 7am to 2am; others offer very limited “windows.”
 If you’d like to save some money, consider a weekday or weeknight reception, or think about having your event in the off-season (often November, or January through March, but varies depending on the region).
 Even the most sought-after places have openings midweek and during non-peak months—and at reduced costs.
 Facilities want your business and are more likely to negotiate terms and prices if they have nothing else scheduled.
-Again, read all the fine print carefully and those facilities that have time slots that meet your needs.
+Again, read all the fine print carefully and mark those facilities that have time slots that meet your needs.
 If the date you have in mind is already booked, it doesn’t hurt to ask if someone actually confirmed that date by paying a deposit or signing a contract.
 If they haven’t, you may be in luck.

 Most facilities provide something in the way of services and many have limitations that may affect your function.
 For instance, they may not allow you to have amplified music outdoors or bring your own caterer.